briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 # Dimension 10: Software Process
 1. What does AI paired programming do to your software process?
-2. Well mostly it ignores processes in favor of brute force coding.
+2. Well mostly it ignores processes in favor of brute force coding, but that can't last.
 3. But then you have to read the results, fix it.
 4. It's pushing you up into the early stages of the waterfall.
 5. You're a software architect now.